 If you're looking for a new recipe for your holiday cookie repertoire this year, these tahini thumbprint cookies with a date caramel filling and dark chocolate drizzle are the answer!

 If you've been following us for a while, you've probably noticed that we really love tahini.
-We use it in a wide range of savory dishes, including dressing this fall kale salad and this roasted eggplant carrot dip.
+We use it in a wide range of savory dishes, including dressing this fall kale salad.
 We also it in desserts.
 It adds such a beautiful, nutty flavor that we can't get enough of.

-We shared a basic recipe for tahini chocolate chip cookie bars and hazelnut tahini brownies.
+We shared a basic recipe for hazelnut tahini brownies.
 However, these thumbprint cookies with a date caramel filling are our favorite use of tahini in a dessert so far.

 Store-bought tahini can differ widely in texture, consistency and taste.
 Our favorite brand is Soom, so we're thrilled to be partnering with them to share this recipe!

 Soom is a woman-owned, family company with an awesome team - we really can’t say enough good things about them!
 They also recently launched a new product: Soom Silan.
 It's a delicious, rich date syrup that we’ve been adding to everything, including these cookies!

 The cookie base is buttery, slightly nutty and seriously addictive, and the filling uses just two ingredients.
 Silan and medjool dates to make a creamy paste that works perfectly as a thumbprint filling.

 When forming the thumbprint, be sure to make a deep indentation.
 The dough tends to spread quite a bit in the oven, so the deeper and narrower the indentation, the better the final product.